How Palliative Care is Different Than Hospice

 Palliative care begins at diagnosis and aims to help your loved one recover from injury or illness.
-A professional palliative caregiver can supplement this effort.
-A palliative caregiver seeks to provide comfort and maintain your loved one's quality of life alongside the specialized medical palliative care the person is receiving.
+Professional caregivers can supplement this effort.
+They provide comfort and maintain your loved one's quality of life alongside the specialized medical palliative care the person is receiving.

 Pain management and quality of life are often most important, but the scope of services is quite broad.
-Among the options for palliative care: occupational or physical therapies, alternative medicines, nutritional guidance, transportation and housing resources, referrals for mental health providers, support groups or counseling.
-A professional palliative caregiver involved in your loved one’s palliative care can also work with families and individuals on understanding a prognosis, complex medical forms and treatment choices.
+Among the options for palliative care: occupational or physical therapies, alternative medicines, nutritional guidance, transportation, and housing resources, referrals for mental health providers, support groups, or counseling.
+A professional caregiver can also work with families and individuals on understanding a prognosis, complex medical forms, and treatment choices.

 Hospice care is elective.
 If an individual decides to pursue treatment for a disease, he or she could be taken off hospice care until later in the disease process.
 It’s important to note too, per the UPMC Palliative and Supportive Institute, that not all treatments must be discontinued to be eligible for hospice care.
 Curative treatment for the terminal illness will not continue, but if a person takes medication to treat a condition causing high blood pressure, she can continue that course of meds.

 According to the National Hospice and Palliative Care Organization (NHPCO), pain and symptom management, special services like speech or physical therapy, bereavement care for family and friends, the provision of medical supplies, equipment, or prescribed drugs, and coaching for family members on how to care are among the services a hospice team delivers.
-If a primary caregiver needs respite, hospice can also provide short-term inpatient care (for difficult symptom or pain management issues).
-Again, these will vary based on the diagnosis, prognosis and individual’s preferences.
+If a primary caregiver needs respite, hospice can also provide short-term inpatient care (for difficult symptoms or pain management issues).
+Again, these will vary based on the diagnosis, prognosis, and individual preferences.